kappter/PrintVis/README.markdown

    - **C**: Add body text (copy).
    - **P**: Add a photo placeholder.
    - **Cp**: Add a caption.
-   - **S**: Add a resizable shape (click bottom-right handle to resize).
+   - **S**: Add a resizable shape (select color from dropdown first).
-   - **DP**: Add a dominant photo that crosses the gutter (e.g., spans modules 2+4 if added to 2 or 4).
+   - **DP**: Add a dominant photo (draggable and resizable) that crosses the gutter (e.g., spans modules 2+4 if added to 2 or 4).
+6. Customize shapes:
+   - Select a color (Slate, Olive, Sand, Rust, Forest) from the toolbar dropdown before adding a shape.
+   - Click an existing shape to select it, then choose a new color from the dropdown to update it.
-6. View added elements, which tile left to right, top to bottom in the quadrant (150px x 100px boxes, except dominant photo: 300px x 200px).
+7. View added elements, which tile left to right, top to bottom in the quadrant (150px x 100px boxes, except dominant photo: customizable size).
 Elements stop adding if the quadrant is full.
-7. Restructure layout:
+8. Restructure layout:
    - Click and drag an element within its quadrant (or across gutter for dominant photo; yellow outline appears).
    - Move to a new grid position, release to place (snaps to 150px x 100px grid).
    - Elements cannot overlap or move outside their quadrant (or spanned modules for dominant photo).
-8. Resize shapes:
+9. Resize elements:
-   - Click the bottom-right handle of a shape (black square).
+   - **Shapes**: Click the bottom-right handle (black square), drag to adjust size (min: 150px x 100px, max: quadrant size), release to set; renders behind other elements.
-   - Drag to adjust size (min: 150px x 100px, max: quadrant size).
+   - **Dominant Photo**: Click the bottom-right handle, drag to adjust size (min: 150px x 100px, max: spanned modules’ size), release to set; stays centered across gutter.
-   - Release to set size; shape renders behind other elements.
-9. Randomize spread:
+10. Randomize spread:
     - Click “Randomize Spread” in the sidebar to generate a balanced layout with 2–4 elements per quadrant, including at least one title and photo.
+    - Shapes use the currently selected color.
     - Elements tile automatically, respecting quadrant boundaries.
-10. Export the spread:
+11. Export the spread:
     - Click “Export PDF” in the sidebar to download `spread.tex`.
     - Compile the LaTeX file using `latexmk` (e.g., `latexmk -pdf spread.tex`) or upload to Overleaf to generate a 17" x 11" landscape PDF.
-11. Check the spread title (“Spread Title”) and page number/label (“Page 1 - Senior Events”) in the lower-left corner.
+12. Check the spread title (“Spread Title”) and page number/label (“Page 1 - Senior Events”) in the lower-left corner.
-12. Explore the sidebar tools (currently placeholders for future functionality except Randomize and PDF export).
+13. Explore the sidebar tools (currently placeholders for future functionality except Randomize and PDF export).
-13. Test on mobile devices to ensure the sidebar collapses, the toolbar adapts, and the canvas scales properly.
+14. Test on mobile devices to ensure the sidebar collapses, the toolbar adapts, and the canvas scales properly.

 *Note*: Console warnings about React DevTools, Tailwind CSS CDN, and Babel are normal for development, do not affect student use, and can be ignored for classroom prototyping.
 If a quadrant is too small to add elements or an element cannot be moved due to overlap, a console warning appears (future: UI alert).

-*Planned*: Edit text, upload photos, customize shapes, direct PDF rendering, UI alerts for layout issues.
+*Planned*: Edit text, upload photos, direct PDF rendering, UI alerts for layout issues.

 ## Installation (for Development)
 1. Clone the repository: